 Since their animation out of folk materials in the eighteenth century, vampires have been continually reborn in modern culture.
 They have enacted a host of anxieties and desires, shifting shape as the culture they are brought to life in itself changes form.
-Their are quite a few MA Gothic Studies modules at various universities, but ‘Reading the Vampire’ embeds vampires in their cultural contexts, exploring their relationship to modernity together with issues of gender, national identity, technology, consumption, and social change.
+This may have contributed to the popularity of the Gothic in English studies.
+There are quite a few Gothic literature courses and MA Gothic Studies modules at various universities, but ‘Reading the Vampire’ embeds vampires in their cultural contexts, exploring their relationship to modernity together with issues of gender, national identity, technology, consumption, and social change.
 The module provides a forum for the development of innovative research and examines these creatures in all their various manifestations and cultural meanings.

 I designed this course on the back of the Open Graves, Open Minds Project in 2010.
 Inviting vampires into the academy has proved controversial for some and, whilst Gothic Studies have been popular in universities for a number of years, Vampire Studies still require some explanation.
 This is apparent in the stories that we have generated in the press and elsewhere:

 ‘Vampires make Leap to Academia’ (Wall Street Journal)